 - 1 tbs olive oil

-2 cloves garlic
+- 2 cloves garlic

-8 sun dried tomato halves
+- 2 tbs sun dried tomato halves

-Dash balsamic vinegar
+- Dash balsamic vinegar

-Add the oil to a medium frying pan, saute the onions and garlic until soft and starting to turn golden.
+- Add the oil to a medium frying pan, saute the onions and garlic until soft and starting to turn golden.
 Add the tomatoes, lentils and half a cup of water.
 Turn down the heat, cover and leave to simmer for 25 minutes or until the lentils are soft.

-Check every 5 minutes or so, adding more water so the mixture remains runny.
+- Check every 5 minutes or so, adding more water so the mixture remains runny.

-Transfer to a blender – I use my Vitamix, add the sun dried tomatoes and some of the oil from the jar, and blitz to a silky smooth paste, add a drizzle of water if needed to thin – you want a spreadable, but not runny consistency.
+- Transfer to a blender – I use my Vitamix, add the sun dried tomatoes and some of the oil from the jar, and blitz to a silky smooth paste, add a drizzle of water if needed to thin – you want a spreadable, but not runny consistency.

-Season to taste with the balsamic vinegar and salt and pepper.
+- Season to taste with the balsamic vinegar and salt and pepper.